Program Director's message

 We value the school and community connections our students bring and are committed to offering a program that allows our students to enhance their skills while maintaining these important links.
 We strive to offer a supportive and collegial environment in which students are supported in their quest to develop applied and research skills that are associated with best practices in applying psychological knowledge to education in its broadest sense as well as schooling, and especially to promoting success among learners.

 There are five active concentrations in the MEd: Inclusive Education, Inclusive Education Project, Learning Sciences, General Educational Psychology, and General Educational Psychology Project.
 Each provides a specially tailored path to the common goals as described above and enabling innovative educators to add advanced knowledge, skills, and abilities to contribute to new knowledge and skills in their areas of specialization.
 Further descriptions are found below.
 For admissions eligibility and application procedures, please go here.

 |The Inclusive Education concentration has its roots in Developmental Science, Philosophy, and Human Rights.
 This concentration prepares students to work with diverse individuals in a variety of settings that emphasize inclusive practice.
 As most professional and educational contexts are becoming more diverse, this program is designed to have wide appeal and is relevant to current teachers, consultants, other professionals working in the education system, and to those wishing to understand human development and potential in all inclusive contexts.
 This concentration includes a defined course progression that emphasizes the philosophies and pedagogical practices associated with positive outcomes for diverse learners, as well as opportunities for research and practice in the field.|

-Inclusive Education: Project
+Inclusive Education - Project

-|The Inclusive Education: Project concentration is to educate students on the major theories and practices of inclusive education.
+|The Inclusive Education - Project concentration is to educate students on the major theories and practices of inclusive education.
 The program’s focus is on diversity in development behavior and attainment, and eco-systemic and cultural models of teaching, learning, and assessment.
 Similar approaches are taken to understand disability.
 Graduates will be able to implement effective teaching programs for students across all spectrums of development.
 Students will develop a strong foundation in the core content and theories of development, disability, inclusion, and methods.
 The role of schools and communities is also examined.
 Students will be trained in application and practice through behaviour, literacy assessment and intervention, differentiated teaching planning objectives, and the completion of a Research Project.|

 General Educational Psychology

 |The General Educational Psychology concentration permits students with specific experiences and career paths to tailor the program to their particular situations.
 In addition to small number the core required courses that are to be taken at the beginning of the program, students may select courses from other Concentrations within the MEd including Inclusive Education, Learning Sciences, or other Departmental courses.
-To ensure that course choices are possible in a reasonable sequence, course prerequisites are met, and a cohesive program sequence is created, students in this Concentration are required to meet with the Program Coordinator or Program Director before registering.
+To ensure that course choices are possible in a reasonable sequence, course prerequisites are met, and a cohesive program sequence is created, all students are required to follow the course sequences as outlined in the provided time table.|

-General Educational Psychology: Project
+General Educational Psychology - Project

 |The General Educational Psychology: Project concentration provides students the flexibility to design a program that satisfies their professional and academic needs.
 The program provides a foundation in core areas of educational psychology (inclusive education, learning sciences) through courses on learning theories, motivation, human development and diverse classroom populations, complemented by research skill development.
 The role of schools and communities is also examined.
 Graduates will have the skills to understand and contribute to the growth and enhancement of knowledge and practice in educational psychology and develop tools for implementing new teaching models in the classroom.
 The program also provides opportunities to study one area in greater depth or to add diverse course experiences, and complete a Research Project.|

-The Learning Sciences concentration has its roots in cognitive science and instructional psychology, and focuses on the study of learning as it occurs in real-world situations, and in the ways in which learning may be facilitated in designed environments.
+The Learning Sciences has its roots in cognitive science and instructional psychology, and focuses on the study of learning as it occurs in real-world situations, and in the ways in which learning may be facilitated in designed environments.
 This concentration includes a clear course progression, with some opportunity for complementary and elective courses, that emphasizes an understanding of learning from a scientific standpoint as well as how to apply pedagogical principles to the construction of effective learning communities and contexts, both with the larger aim of promoting success for learners in a variety of realms.

 Difference between the Project and 'Standard' Concentrations